iamthefrogy/iamthefrogy.github.io/themes/hugo-goa/README.md

 These settings are included in the site's meta section.

-- `description`: User this field to describe your site to search engines. eg. `Simple minimalist theme`.
+- `description`: User this field to describe your site to search engines. eg. `Practical Cybersecurity Blog`.
-- `keywords`: Keywords that desribe your site. eg. `minimalist,blog,goa,hugo,developer`.
+- `keywords`: Keywords that desribe your site. eg. `Pentest, AppSec, Cyber Defense, Vulnerability Management, Threat Hunting, Cyber Threat Intelligence`.

 ### Social Accounts `[params.social]`